ozohad/thermal-control/README.md

 - 60%	60%	60%	60%	60%	60%	70%	80%	90%	100%
 - In such way the allowed PWM minimum is limited according to the system thermal requirements.

-Thermal tables for the minimum FAN setting are defined per system type and contains entries with ambient temperature threshold values and relevant minimum speed setting.
-All Mellanox system are equipped with two ambient sensors: port side ambient sensor and FAN side ambient sensor.
-FAN direction can be read from FAN EEPROM data, in case FAN is equipped with EEPROM device, it can be read from CPLD FAN direction register in other case.
-Or for the common case it can be calculated according to the next rule: if port side ambient sensor value is greater than FAN side ambient sensor value - the direction is power to cable (forward); if it less - the direction is cable to power (reversed), if these value are equal: the direction is unknown.
-For each system the following six tables are defined:
-- p2c_dir_trust_tx:	all cables with trusted or with no sensors, FAN direction is power to cable (forward)
-- p2c_dir_untrust_tx:	some cable sensor is untrusted, FAN direction is power to cable (forward)
-- c2p_dir_trust_tx:	all cables with trusted or with no sensors, FAN direction is cable to power (reversed)
-- c2p_dir_untrust_tx:	some cable sensor is untrusted, FAN direction is cable to power (reversed)
-- unk_dir_trust_tx:	all cables with trusted or with no sensors, FAN direction is unknown
-- unk_dir_untrust_tx:	some cable sensor is untrusted, FAN direction is unknown

 Package contains the following files, used within the workload:
 - /lib/systemd/system/mellanox-thermal.service